-The Remuneration Committee's Terms of Reference state that membership comprises of up to five members.
+The Remuneration Committee's Terms of Reference state that membership comprises of up to four members, excluding the Principal, staff and student governors.

 The Committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Accounting Officer and other key management personnel and to advise on the appointment of the Clerk to the Corporation.